 Generally, if a problem has arisen and been dealt with by another member of staff the tutor for that child should be informed.
-This should then be recorded on the child's individual record.
+This should then be recorded on the child's individual record on our ScholarPack System

 Each case is treated individually.
 Children are made aware that they are responsible for their own actions and that breaking rules will lead to sanctions.